cezbastos/RD-Project/README.md

 ### project01

-The file [a link](https://github.com/cezbastos/RD-Project/blob/master/project01/app/assets/javascripts/application.js) contains a block of code responsible for monitor the user activity on the page.
+The file [application.js](https://github.com/cezbastos/RD-Project/blob/master/project01/app/assets/javascripts/application.js) contains a block of code responsible for monitor the user activity on the page.
 It can be ported to any other website.

 ### tracker_view